-UCB affiliates can access the resources at the National Center for Faculty Development & Diversity, including lots of tips and workshops on writing, publication, and more.
+UCB affiliates can access the resources at the National Center for Faculty Development & Diversity (NCFDD), including lots of tips and workshops on writing, publication, and more.
 One thing they suggest is to tame your inner critic:

 Inner critic: What you’re writing sounds stupid.